lammps/lammps/doc/src/pair_lepton.rst

 .. versionadded:: TBD

-Pair style *lepton* computes spherical pairwise interactions based on evaluating strings between neighboring atoms within the given cutoff.
+Pair style *lepton* computes pairwise interactions between particles which depend solely on the distance and have a cutoff.
 The potential function must be provided as an expression string using "r" as the distance variable.
-For example `"200.0*(r-1.5)^2"` represents a harmonic potential around the distance :math:`r_0` of 1.5 distance units and a force constant *K* of 200.0 energy units:
+Note that additional constants in the expression can be defined in the same string as additional expressions separated by semi-colons as shown in the examples above.
+The expression `"200.0*(r-1.5)^2"`, for instance, represents a harmonic potential around the pairwise distance :math:`r_0` of 1.5 distance units and a force constant *K* of 200.0 energy units:

 .. math::